-Constant Renewal Rates for EZ Monthly, Standard Monthly and Level Annual applied to the original loan balance through year 10.
-The constant renewal rate for years 11 through term is the lower of the original premium rate or the year 11 through term rate found on rate cards or at www.archmi.com and is subject to the Minimum Rate.
+Constant Renewal Rates for EZ Monthly, Standard Monthly and Level Annual applied to the original loan balance from policy inception date through year 10.
+The constant renewal rate for years 11 through term is the lower of the original premium rate or 20 basis points (0.20%).